zaldivards/ContextQA/CONTRIBUTING.md

 1. Review the existing issues
 2. Create a new issue if the bug doesn't have a corresponding one yet
 3. Issue a pull request specifying the introduced changes
+4. Address any feedback in code review promptly

 ## License